gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 wanted.

-I wanted to make the generated site, exactly like the old one, in terms of both user experience and keeping my old routes and paths so I don’t have weird 404s.
+I wanted to make the generated site, exactly like the old one, in terms of both user experience and keeping my old routes and paths so I don't have weird 404s.

 Gatsby came with client side routing out of the box and an extensive API that you can use to generate your content exactly like you need.
 And once Gatsby